-This situation is changing quickly and information will be updated as it becomes available.
+This information will be updated as it becomes available.

 For the most current information and recommendations please visit the Oregon Health Authority Website.

-For residents looking for additional information on how to keep yourself and your family healthy during cold and flu season, please visit the Columbia County Public Health Department Website.
+For residents looking for additional information on how to keep yourself and your family healthy during this time, please visit the Columbia County Public Health Department Website.